rafat0819/SDC-3dd/README.md

-# Self Driving Car Beta Testing Nanodegree
-# Midterm - 3D Object Detection
+# Self Driving Car: 3D Object Detection

 In this project, we used real-world data from the Waymo Open Dataset, detected objects in 3D point-clouds and evaluted the detections results.
 The major tasks accomplished to complete the project: